Danzan-ryū: World War II and later

-Shortly after the Japanese attack on Pearl Harbor, on December 7, 1941, Okazaki was allegedly interned for six months.
+Shortly after the Japanese attack on Pearl Harbor, on December 7, 1941, Prof. Okazaki was allegedly interned for six months.
 This is alleged, but not substantiated through FOIA requests to the U.S. Government.
 It is possible that he was only held under arrest and not placed in an internment camp.
-He was released relatively quickly because of the intervention of Curley Freedman who used his FBI contacts to aid in Okazaki's release.
+He was released relatively quickly because of the intervention of Curley Freedman who used his FBI contacts to aid in Prof. Okazaki's release.
 Curley was the first tile contractor in Honolulu, and installed tile in the homes and businesses of many Japanese.
-Because of his craftsmanship, he was well liked and widely known.
-The FBI asked Okazaki for his assistance in identifying Japanese fishing boats that may have been contacting Japanese submarines and relaying information about U.S. Navy activity in Pearl Harbor.
+Because of his craftsmanship, he was well- liked and widely known.
+The FBI asked Prof. Okazaki for his assistance in identifying Japanese fishing boats that may have been contacting Japanese submarines and relaying information about U.S. Navy activity in Pearl Harbor.
 The FBI would also ask Bud Estes, who worked for Curley in the tile business, to assist in identifying drug dealers on another island during the harvest period.
 As Bud had knowledge of the island from his Salvation Army missionary days, he agreed and assisted the FBI until his cover was blown.

-Okazaki was also fortunate in that his dojo was unmolested, as his students protected it from looters who ransacked Japanese homes and businesses.
+Prof. Okazaki was also fortunate in that his dojo was unmolested, as his students protected it from looters who ransacked Japanese homes and businesses.
 Because of the preservation of his assets, he was able to lend aid to the Asian community, members of which had formerly shunned him.
 In this way he became accepted by them.

-During wartime, Okazaki continued teaching and also assisted the US military in creating a hand-to-hand combat curriculum based largely on the 120 Commando Technique list.
+During wartime, Prof. Okazaki continued teaching and also assisted the US military in creating a hand-to-hand combat curriculum based largely on the 120 Commando Technique list.
 Ironically, at the same time, Gichin Funakoshi, the father of modern Karate, was responsible for hand-to-hand training of many members of the Japanese military.
-Okazaki is sometimes said to have been responsible for the WWII US Army Field Combatives Manual FM 21-150, but that manual credits members of the American Judo Club of New York City.
+Prof. Okazaki is sometimes said to have been responsible for the WWII US Army Field Combatives Manual FM 21-150, but that manual credits members of the American Judo Club of New York City.

 Illness and death

-Okazaki suffered a stroke in July 1948, from which he recovered somewhat in 1949, when he continued teaching.
-Okazaki died on July 12, 1951, at the age of sixty-two.
+Prof. Okazaki suffered a stroke in July 1948, from which he recovered somewhat in 1949, when he continued teaching.
+Prof. Okazaki died on July 12, 1951, at the age of sixty-two.